Theme

 Pipecat is a Python framework and ecosystem for real-time voice and multimodal AI agents, with audio/video pipelines, transports, client SDKs, structured flows, and subagent support.

 The official repository and documentation present Pipecat as a framework for building voice and multimodal conversational agents that can orchestrate audio, video, AI services, transports, and conversation pipelines.
 The public materials include a quickstart, examples, service integrations, client SDKs for web and mobile, Pipecat Subagents, Pipecat Flows, deployment options, debugging tools, and community integration guidance.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is